x4m3/plcom/index.markdown

 Sometimes when I feel like it, I write on my [blog](https://blog.x4m3.rocks) and upload [videos](https://youtube.com/philippeloctaux).

+I'm also a big fan of [techno music](https://soundcloud.com/ploct4ux/likes).

 ## work

 Interested in working with me?
 Get in touch!